 Eating and Drinking in Lisbon

 Lisbon has a fantastic and unpretentious food and drink scene that even backpackers can afford!
+Hell, you can even go on a foodie tour in Lisbon and not break the bank!
 Below are a few things you have to try in Lisbon:

 Caldo Verde – A green soup, often made with leafy greens and potatoes, and a chicken or fish based broth/meat.
 There are also vegetarian options!